-Please contact us regarding any additional optional periods as early as possible in order that we can discuss fees and scheduling of audits.
+Please contact us regarding any additional optional periods as early as possible in order that we can discuss fees and

 RETURN FORM SUBMISSION, AUDIT, CERTIFICATION

 The Return Form is a submission in which the circulation claim is reported to ABC for certification.
 Each circulation claim is subject to audit.